Unstaging Changes in Git: A Step-by-Step Tutorial

 Scenario:

-Imagine you’re working on a project with multiple steps involved.
+Imagine you’re working on a project.
 You’ve added some new features and fixed a bug or two.
-However, as you prepare for a commit, you realize the last few changes aren’t in this update.
-Therefore, you need to unstaged changes before making the commit.
+However, as you prepare for a commit, you realize the last few changes are not ready.
+You need to unstage changes before making the commit.

 Step 1: Check the Status